sesamechee/grunt_responsive/README.md

 ```
 cd C:\project\client\project-name
 ```
 Step 7.
 Run below command in every new project.
-It will generate assigned plugin component to "node_modules" and "bower_components" folder
+It will generate assigned plugin component to "node_modules" and "bower_components" folder.
+**_BUT DO NOT COMMIT ON SVN DUE TO THE LARGE AMOUNT OF FOLDERS_**
 ```
 npm install
 bower install